vita-student-projects/multimodal_joint_vehicle_trajectory_prediction_gr52/README.md

 ```
 python trajpred/trainer.py data=izar -cn config.yaml
 ```
 The config file config.yaml is the main config.
-By specifying  ```data=izar``` we override the data value of the config with izar.
+By specifying  ```data=izar``` we override the data value of the config with izar, or your own .yaml file.

 8\.
 Evaluate